jankae/RF2DFieldSolver/Readme.md

 Well yes, but actually no:

 - Most available calculators are based on approximate formulas.
-Change the proportions to a something where these formulas are no longer valid, and you get a wrong result
+Change the proportions to something where these formulas are no longer valid, and you get a wrong result
 - The results from several calculators actually differ by a surprising amount (see below)
 - If you have a specific geometry which isn't covered by any of the calculators, you need a field solver.
 This could for example be gaps in the ground plane or multiple different dielectrics between the trace and the reference plane